mozilla/code-review/docs/configuration.md

   # Can be lowered on instances using a smaller backend
   BACKEND_PARALLEL_REQUESTS: 8

+  # Number of concurrent requests made to Taskcluster, e.g. to load tasks artifacts (defaults to 8)
+  TASKCLUSTER_PARALLEL_REQUESTS: 8

   # Connection information to publish issues on the backend
   # On local development it should be set to the local backend running in Docker
   backend: